 How the Bible Teaches Us to Fight Lust

-In 2 Timothy 2:22, Paul offers some of the best, most concise bits of Biblical advice on how to overcome lust: “So flee youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.” – 2 Timothy 2:22
+In 2 Timothy 2:22, Paul offers some of the best, most concise bits of Biblical advice on how to overcome lust: “So flee youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.”

-The above Scripture verse is probably one of the most concise bits of advice reminding us how we should engage in the fighting lust.
 Commit it to memory.
 Chew on it daily.
-Let your mind marinate in it, for in it lies three Biblical strategies for fighting lust.
+Let your mind marinate in it, for in it lies three biblical strategies for fighting lust.

 1. Run From Lust

 “So flee youthful passions”

 “Passions” refer to our cravings, our longings, our desires.
 More specifically the passage speaks of “youthful passions.”
 These fleshly lusts are said to “wage war against the soul” (1 Peter 2:11).
 On the surface, these cravings are anchored in the members of our body (Romans 6:12), but as we look deeper we find they stem from our sinful hearts (Romans 7:7).
 Ultimately these passions are forms of idolatry (Colossians 3:5), revolving our lives and desires around created things rather than the Creator.